MoniPar/quiz/README.md

 Due to time constraints the following bugs have been noted to fix at a later date.

 * While keyboard navigation between the displayed exhibits seems to work well on Chrome, Safari and Edge it is still an issue on Firefox.
 Having the 'Quiz' div as the focusable area seems to be adding an extra step for voice over on android.
 This, however seems to be working well with iOS devices.

 * Voice over on iOS does not read from the first element on the Score Display.
+More testing and research on this will be needed to solve.

 [Back to Top](#table-of-contents)

 ---

-# Deployment
+# 7. Deployment

 This online quiz was deployed to [GitHub Pages](https://pages.github.com/).
 The steps taken in deploying this project are as follows: